maolivas1/old/README.md

 * Lava: lava flows like classive MC, big lag
 * my-world: everyone has their own world that grows with REP
 * BetterHelp: /help using minecraft's new chat tooltips
+* WriteMe: command to write text in blocks

 ### Jframe java games
 * FlappyBordom: scuffed flappybird